Spa, Belgium: 20th century

-In 1918, the German Army established its principal headquarters in Spa, and from there the delegates set out for the French lines to meet Marshal Foch and to sue for peace in the consultations leading up to the Armistice which ended the First World War.

 During World War I, Spa operated as an important German convalescent hospital town between 1914 and 1917.
-The general headquarters of Kaiser Wilhelm II was, in 1918, the last place where he resided before his abdication due to the German surrender.
-In July 1920, the town hosted the Spa Conference, a meeting of the Supreme Council.
-German delegates were invited to this to discuss war reparations.
+In 1918, the German Army established its principal headquarters in Spa, and from there the delegates set out for the French lines to meet Marshal Foch and to sue for peace in the consultations leading up to the Armistice that ended the First World War.
+The general headquarters of Kaiser Wilhelm II were, in 1918, the last place where he resided before his abdication due to the German surrender.
+In July 1920, the town hosted the Spa Conference, a meeting of the Supreme Council, which dealt with the war reparations owed by the defeated Reich to the Allies.

+The Circuit de Spa-Francorchamps was established in 1921, in the vicinity of Spa.
+Despite its name, the racetrack has never been located within Spa: it is instead in the nearby town of Stavelot.

-World War II saw Spa reoccupied by the Germans, but the town escaped the Battle of the Bulge in 1945 that stopped, luckily for Spa, just at its gates.
+World War II saw Spa reoccupied by the Germans, but the town escaped the Battle of the Bulge in 1945 that stopped, luckily for Spa, right at its gates.
 The Marshall Plan helped Belgium to recover quickly.
 In the 1950s and 1960s, mass tourism gradually developed, diminishing Spa's reliance on the elite as customers.
-These were decades of social tourism as well, with an attendance of more and more numerous Flemish and Dutch customers, while the Walloons went en masse to the Belgian coast in Flanders.
+These were decades of social tourism as well, with an increasingly large number of Flemish and Dutch customers, while the Walloons went en masse to the Belgian coast in Flanders.
 Relaxation tourism replaced the thermal aspect of Spa.

+The 1980s and 1990s heralded the start of a renewal of the infrastructure and influence of Spa.
 On 17 May 1983, to mark the 400th anniversary of the export of Spa waters, HM King Baudouin visited the new facilities of the Spa Monopole SA, the Henrijean Hydrology Institute and the Thermal Establishment.
-A special train from Brussels to Spa conveyed the morning delegates and foreign and Belgian journalists.
-Then, arriving by helicopter, Baudouin landed in the Park fermière company and visited the city, its tourist facilities and spa.

-The 1980s and 1990s saw the beginning of an infrastructure renewal and Spa radiation.
-In 1994, a new French song festival started: the "Francofolies".

-In 2007 the festival attracted 150,000 spectators.
-In 1997, the area of Spa-Bérinzenne opened the Regional Center for Initiation to the Environment, one of whose specialties is water, etc.
+In 1994, a new French song festival started: Les Francofolies de Spa.
+In 1997, the area of Spa-Bérinzenne opened the Regional Center for Initiation to the Environment, one of whose specialties is water.

 21st century

-In 2005, a new center "thermoludism" opened on the Annette and Lubin hill with panoramic views of the city.
+The old Thermal Baths were closed in 2004.
+In 2005, a new thermal center, Thermoludism, opened on the Annette and Lubin hill with panoramic views of the city.
 It is directly linked by funicular to the heart of the city and a new luxury hotel.

 In 2007, the Spa-Francorchamps circuit completely renewed its infrastructure to comply with the best international standards, allowing it to continue to host the annual Belgian Formula One Grand Prix 1, in addition to many other annual sporting events.